victorkashirin/CellaVCV/README.md

 ### Byte
 **Byte** is a bytebeat evaluator that allows users to create complex audio signals using bytebeat expressions.
 The module features several parameters and inputs to modulate the bytebeat expressions in real-time.
 It also supports various bit-depth of the output.

+### 2State

+**2State** is a triple voltage-controlled switch, allowing you to define two distinct voltage levels per channel and switch between them using gate signals or manual buttons.
+Each section can operate in either a momentary 'GATE' mode or a 'LATCH' mode, where a trigger toggles the output state.
+Its cascading gate input behavior allows for synchronized control across multiple sections.